shihzhibin/Operations-Research-Applications-and-Implementation/README.md

 __Theorem 1__, The retailer’s optimal order quantity Q∗ satisfies `(rp + s)F (Q∗ ) + [(1 − r)p − v]F (Q∗ − Q0) = p + s − c`.

-As we can see in the figures, with `the increasing value of Q_0`, the retailer's order quantity `increases` while the profit `decreases` (Fig. 1), and the increment rates also increase (Fig. 2).
-The `decreasing commission` will cause the retailer's order quantity and profit `increase` (Fig. 3), and their increment rates also increase (Fig. 4).
-From the demand perspective, with the increasing value of demand variance, the retailer's order quantity `increases` while the profit `decreases` (Fig. 5).
+As we can see in the figures, From the demand perspective, with the increasing value of demand variance, the retailer's order quantity `increases` while the profit `decreases` (Fig. 5).
 Besides, the increment rate of inventory is `decreasing` while the increment rate of profit increasing with demand uncertainty (Fig. 6), which indicates __barter can effectively cope with variance in demand__.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Figs. 1-2 verify <img src="./fig33.PNG"/>.
 From Eq.
 (5), <img src="./figure513.PNG"/> <img src="./figure514.PNG"/>